-If the factual information in the passage above is true, which of the following can be most
+If the factual information in the above passage is true, which of the following can be most reliably inferred?

-(D) The political stance of a third party will be more radical than that of either of the two major
+The political stance of a third party will be more radical than that of either of the two major parties.

-(E) The founders of a third party are likely to be a coalition consisting of former leaders of the
+The founders of a third party are likely to be a coalition consisting of former leaders of the two major parties.